rsabur/ruby-project-cinemaaaaaa/README2.md

 ## Welcome to Film Finder!

+a short description, install instructions, a contributor's guide and a link to the license for your code.
-## Objective: What does our app do?
+## Description: What does our app do?

-Film finder allows you to create a list of your favorite movies as well as movies you'd love to watch in the future!
+Film Finder allows you to create a list of your favorite movies as well as movies you'd love to watch in the future!

 ## Usage: how to navigate film finder